-Lateral Displacement = $$\iint Ay{C.G.} dt$$
+Lateral displacement = $$\iint A{yC.G.}dt$$

-- 156. Participants stated that, given the short interval of time in the initial phase of the lane change manoeuvre, it is reasonable to use double integration of measured lateral acceleration to approximate the vehicle's actual lateral displacement.
+156 148.
+Participants stated that, given the short interval of time in the initial phase of the lane change manoeuvre, it is reasonable to use double integration of measured lateral acceleration to approximate the vehicle's actual lateral displacement.
 Still, the two are technically not exactly equivalent, because lateral acceleration is measured in the coordinate frame of the vehicle, whereas lateral displacement is in the fixed reference frame of the road (i.e., the surface of the earth).
 Theoretically, the vehicle frame can rotate with respect to the earth frame, leading to an error in the double integration method (i.e., a small error in calculation of a vehicle's lateral displacement due to coordinate system differences).
-However, because the integration interval is short (since lateral displacement is assessed 1.07 seconds after initiation of the manoeuvre's steering inputs), the integration errors are expected to be so small as to be negligible. - 157.
+However, because the integration interval is short (since lateral displacement is assessed 1.07 seconds after initiation of the manoeuvre's steering inputs), the integration errors are expected to be so small as to be negligible.
+In the alternative, this gtr permits a method of measuring lateral displacement based on GPS data to be used.

+157 149.
 Regarding the yaw rate ratio calculation methodology, the gtr acknowledges that first peak value of yaw velocity may occur near (or even before) the start of the dwell.
 In order to account for this possibility and to ensure that the calculation is correct and consistent in all cases, the regulation specifies that the first peak value of yaw velocity is to be recorded after the steering wheel angle changes sign (between first and second peaks).
 However, the gtr does not adopt the recommendation of some participants that the regulation should specify that the measurement is for the "absolute value of yaw rate," in order to ensure that any negative yaw rate is included in the standard's yaw rate calculation.
 A negative yaw rate ratio can only be achieved when the yaw rate measured at a given instant in time is in an opposite direction of the second yaw rate peak, which can have a much different meaning than the absolute value of identical magnitude.
-Although it is very unlikely, taking the absolute value of the yaw rate at 1.0 or 1.75 seconds after completion of steer could cause a compliant vehicle be deemed non-complaint if the respective yaw rate ratios are large enough.
+Although it is very unlikely, taking the absolute value of the yaw rate at 1.0 or 1.75 seconds after completion of steer could cause a compliant vehicle to be deemed non-complaint if the respective yaw rate ratios are large enough.
 For example, if at 1.75 seconds after completion of steer a vehicle produces a yaw rate ratio of -21 percent, the vehicle would be in compliance with the regulation's lateral stability criteria.
 However, if the absolute value of the yaw rate ratio were used (21 percent), the vehicle's performance would be non-compliant.
 Requiring a provision that prevents a negative yaw rate ratio does not simplify the data analysis process, and can only confound interpretation of the test data.